ubuntu-mate/ubuntu-mate.org/blog/20170413-ubuntu-mate-zesty-final-release.md

 This has been a release focused on refining the distro and sweating the details.
 As always, we're never finished and eager to start work on 17.10 to bring you futher improvements and refinement.
-But for now, we hope you enjoy Ubuntu MATE 17.04 as much as we've enojyed making it for you.**
+But for now, we hope you enjoy Ubuntu MATE 17.04 as much as we've enjoyed making it for you.**

 <div align="center">